Geskywalker/starter-hugo-research-group/content/home/welcome.md

 <br>

-The **AND-PD Research Group** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+The **AND-PD Research Group** aims to improve the diagnosis, management and treatment of anxiety as a co-morbidity of Parkinson's disease (PD) through greater understanding of its neurobiological causes